 Dog waste can fully decompose, taking almost a year and leaving your lawn brown and patchy.
 Dog poop is not a fertilizer like cow manure, and that’s because dogs eat a high protein-based diet that creates very acidic excrement or waste.

 As a result, dogs are a very significant host of bacteria.
 One gram of dog waste can contain 23 million harmful fecal coliform bacteria, which can contaminate our waterways and cause human illnesses.

 Billions of bananas are consumed yearly, and their peels don’t decompose for several months.
 Therefore, banana peels are perfect for composting or tossing in the garden.

 If the conditions are ideal, composting banana peels should take about 3 to 4 weeks.
-However, a banana peel could take up to two years to decompose.
-Nevertheless, fruit peels decompose more quickly than materials like plastic or glass, but they still stick around for a while.
+However, a banana peel could take up to two years to decompose in a natural environment.
+That isn’t as short as paper, but the decomposition is much more rapid than materials like plastic or glass.

 13. Plastic Bottle: 450 years